alpheios-project/arethusa/docs/content/plugin_guide.md

 ```

 We just declared a private `retriever` variable, placed inside the
-plugin's scope, because we definetely want to have access to it from
+plugin's scope, because we definitely want to have access to it from
 other functions.

 Inside the `configure()` function we assign a new retriever instance to